Miss Grand International: Crowns and awards

 The inaugural version of the golden crown made in Thailand by God Diamond.

 The 2nd version of the golden crown which was used for the 2016 – 2018 edition.

 The 3rd version of the crown, made by George Wittels.

 As the tradition of this pageant, the crown of the title holders, known as the Golden Crown, has been set to be changed every 3 years, all versions of the Golden Crown are made of gold and brass for structural integrity, while the exterior is adorned by diamond, and emerald.
 Its first version was designed by a Thai jewellery design company, God Diamond, headed by Chawalit Chommuang, and was used for the first three editions of the pageant.
-The crown used from 2016 – 2018 (2nd version) and 2019 – 2021 (3rd version) was designed by an unrevealed company and George Wittels, respectively.
+The crown used from 2016 – 2018 (2nd version) and 2019 – 2024 (3rd and 4th versions) was designed by an unrevealed company and George Wittels, respectively.
+After transferring the crown to the successor, the immediate predecessor is provided with a replica tiara, which is usually produced by the same designer as its master.

-The latest version of the golden crown, which was going to be used for the 2022 – 2024 edition, was also made by a Venezuelan jewellery designer, George Wittels, who signed as the official jewel sponsor of the Miss Grand International Organization during 2019 – 2024.
-He additionally designed the crown for all four runners-up of the pageant since the 2019 edition, the first time that the organization provided the crown for the runner-up positions.

-Since 2014, the organizer has also been offering USD$ 40,000 cash to each year winner for spending a year work as the organization's spokesperson in its campaign, the prize was increased from USD$ 30,000 in 2013; however, some Vietnamese media published that Nguyễn Thúc Thùy Tiên earned USD$ 60,000 for winning the contest in 2021.
-Furthermore, all four runners-up of each edition, also received cash prizes, ABS-CBN reported that Samantha Bernardo of the Philippines got USD$ 6,000 in cash after she had obtained the first runner-up title at the Miss Grand International 2020 pageant in Bangkok, Thailand, Vartika Singh of India received USD$ 4,000 for her second runner-up finish at the 2015 edition, and 3,000 and US$$2,000 for the third and fourth runners-up, respectively.
-Besides the finalists, the winner of each special award also received a prize; approximately USD$ 1,000 – 3,000 according to the 2013 to 2015 contests.
+In 2014, the organizer offered US$ 40,000 cash to the winner for spending a year work as the organization's spokesperson in its campaign, the prize was increased from US$ 30,000 in 2013; however, some Vietnamese media published that Nguyễn Thúc Thùy Tiên earned US$ 60,000 for winning the contest in 2021.
+In 2023, the winner, Luciana Fuster, was reported to have received a total cash prize of US$120,000, disbursed in monthly installments of US$10,000.

+Furthermore, all four runners-up of each edition, also received cash prizes, ABS-CBN reported that Samantha Bernardo of the Philippines received US$ 6,000 in cash after she had obtained the first runner-up title at the Miss Grand International 2020 pageant in Bangkok, Thailand, Vartika Singh of India received US$ 4,000 for her second runner-up finish at the 2015 edition, and 3,000 and US$2,000 for the third and fourth runners-up, respectively.
+Besides the finalists, the winner of each special award also received a prize; approximately US$ 1,000 – 3,000 according to the 2013 to 2015 contests.
-After relinquishing the crown to the successor, the immediate predecessor is provided with a replica tiara, which is usually produced by the same designer as its master.